 WordPress Security Plugins

 If you use WordPress for your blog or website, it’s a good idea to take a look at the long list of security plugins from WordPress itself.
-These are very simple to install, and will provide adequate protection from all sorts of Internet-based threats, DDoS attacks, brute-force attempts and more.
-The most popular one, and one I thoroughly recommend is WordFence, as it includes a firewall and scans your hosting for known backdoors.
-The moment it notices any suspicious behavior, you’ll receive an e-mail from WordPress informing you of the threat and how to remedy it.
+These are very simple to install and will provide adequate protection from all sorts of Internet-based threats, DDoS attacks, brute-force attempts and more.
+The most popular one and one I thoroughly recommend is WordFence, as it includes a firewall and scans your hosting for known backdoors.
+The moment it notices any suspicious behaviour, you’ll receive an e-mail from WordPress informing you of the threat and how to remedy it.